Monday, December 26, 2011

 My Mother's Birthday

-was a shy girl who grew up in Piedmont, California, a hilly small town across the bay from San Francisco.
+Marilyn Flaherty was a shy girl who grew up in Piedmont, California, a hilly small town across the bay from San Francisco.
 Already a third-generation Californian, she went sailing in the bay and in the Pacific with her father, roller-skated down steep hills, and put on gloves and a hat to go shopping in the city with her mother and younger sister.

-enrolled in Italian classes.
+As an undergraduate in history at the University of California, Berkeley, she met my father at a sorority dance.
+He was a shy Army recruit enrolled in Italian classes.
 They dated, fell in love, and wrote letters several times a week during the years he was stationed elsewhere in the States and then in the far reaches of India during the war.
 When he returned, they were married (see her guest post about her first car).

-o both of them, they talked ahead of time through all their plans for being a couple and being parents.
+According to both of them, they talked ahead of time through all their plans for being a couple and being parents.
 They gave birth to four children, all less than two years apart (I'm #3).
 Mommy participated in a playgroup cooperative associated with a local college.
 She was home with us until we were in high school, and was a devoted Girl Scout leader (Leader of the Year in 1963) and Cub Scout den mother for my younger brother.

 Our home was filled with books of all kinds.
 Mommy loved to read mysteries and my first Agatha Christie reads were her books.
 As a child when I couldn't sleep, I would sometimes make my way back into the living room where she sat reading, and if I was lucky (or if she chose to let me, more likely) I'd get some cherished time reading my own book next to her.

-was always creative.
+My mother was always creative.
 She made a puppet theater for us by painting a refrigerator box, sewing and mounting a curtain, and fabricating puppets out of old socks, buttons, paint, and fabric.
 She sewed intricate ballet costumes for my two older sisters and me every spring, four per girl, and taught the other mothers the patterns.
 She took a cake-decorating class and made roses (roses!) out of frosting.
 She sewed most of our clothes and knit us sweaters.

 She also paid attention to our nutrition.
 Although she never really enjoyed cooking apart from baking, we always had balanced meals.
 She read Adele Davis and tossed things like dried milk into the Bisquik to give it more protein.